appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 * `version`: (Optional) Peer version of the Appliance.
 * `hostname`: (Required) Generic hostname of the appliance.
 Used as linux hostname and to identify within logs.
 * `site`: (Optional) Site served by the Appliance.
 Entitlements on this Site will be included in the Entitlement Token for this Appliance.
 Not useful if Gateway role is not enabled.
+* `site_name`: (Optional) Name of the Site for this Appliance.
+For convenience only.
 * `customization`: (Optional) Customization assigned to this Appliance.
+* `connect_to_peers_using_client_port_with_spa`: (Optional) Makes the Appliance to connect to Controller/LogServer/LogForwarders using their clientInterface.httpsPort instead of peerInterface.httpsPort.
+The Appliance uses SPA to connect.
 * `client_interface`: (Required) The details of the Client connection interface.
 * `peer_interface`: (Required) The details of peer connection interface.
 Used by other appliances and administrative UI.
 * `admin_interface`: (Optional) The details of the admin connection interface.
 If null, admin interface will be accessible via peerInterface.